How To Pay Off Credit Card Debt

 The debt avalanche method

-If you have extra funds available, it's in your best interest to make monthly payments that exceed the minimum amount due.
-When you only make the minimum payment, most of your funds go toward your interest and don't significantly reduce the principal balance.
+If you have extra funds available, it's in your best interest to pay more than the minimum amount due.
+When you only make the minimum payment, most of the funds go toward paying interest and don't significantly reduce the principal balance.

 For instance, say you have a credit card balance of $2,000 with an annual percentage rate (APR) of 18%.
-If your minimum payment each month is $40 and you stick to this amount, it will take you six years and $1,240 in interest to pay off your debt.
-However, if you make monthly payments of $100, you can pay off the debt in half the time and pay only $416 in interest.
+If your minimum payment each month is $40 and you stick to this amount, it will take more than seven years and around $1,700 in interest to pay off your original debt.
+However, if you make monthly payments of $100, you can pay off the debt in about two years and pay only around $400 in interest.

 Credit card interest is compounded daily, and the finance charges you accrue are based on your account’s average daily balance.
 That means that every day you wait to make a payment, you’ll have to pay more in interest charges.